Eng. 250 Practical Writing,

 This course covers writing clear, correct, effective essays and learning preliminary research skills.

 Since these linked classes are part of Gavilan's learning community program, we will be working with counselors, tutors, and other staff to help you develop strategies for succeeding in college.
-We'll talk about the resources available to you on campus, such as financial aid and the Career Center, and the ways you can hook into the larger community of Gavilan.
+We'll talk about the resources available to you on campus, such as financial aid and the Career Center, and the ways you can become part of the larger campus community.
 We'll also examine how strong reading and writing skills will help you succeed in all of your college classes.
-We are here to provide you with the help you need to make your education work for you.
+Also, since these classes are linked, you cannot drop one course without dropping the other.
+To put your new reading and writing skills into practice, we will be tutoring English students at Gilroy High School.

 Recommended additional courses: